bahrus/if-diff/README.md

 What if you need to deal with removing lots of DOM elements from view on a low memory device?

-So now, in order to free up memory for new DOM elements that need to display, we need to ask out of scope DOM elements that have seen better times [to throw themselves off a cliff](https://www.youtube.com/watch?v=DwD7f5ZWhAk).
+So now, in order to free up memory for new DOM elements that need to display, we need to ask out of scope DOM elements that have seen better days [to throw themselves off a cliff](https://www.youtube.com/watch?v=DwD7f5ZWhAk).

 A different element supports this harsh environment -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)